Welcome to the Reader's Nook!

 Would you like to join us?

 We would love to have you as a member of Sisters in Crime of Upstate SC.
-If you’d like to join a fun-loving, adventuresome chapter, contact Treasurer Rosa Seay at [email protected]!
+If you’d like to join a fun-loving, adventuresome chapter, contact Treasurer Adrienne Mathues at [email protected]!

 Five Editing Tips